Culture vulture is a term for anyone:

 2. The loud minority HATE their lack of “anime” control

-In the west, or the US basically – the loud minority is forcing companies to “bend the knee” with films and games to some degree.
+In the west, or the US basically – the loud minority is forcing companies to “bend the knee” with films and

 Disney is an example of a company that’s gone down hill, because they’re pandering instead of creating GREAT content most people actually want.